accaldwell/coffee_analysis/README.md

 ORG-Control: SRR1170934

-As of writing (2014-02-15), these are in the prcoess of being released.
-Please contact me if you have trouble accesssing data.
+As of writing (2014-02-15), these are in the process of being released.
+Please contact me if you have trouble accessing data.

 ##Cleaning raw reads
 Prior to running mothur, raw fastq sequences need to be cleaned with trimmomatic.
-A convienence script is provided at scripts/print_trimm_cmd.py if changes to path names need to be made.
+A convenience script is provided at scripts/print_trimm_cmd.py if changes to path names need to be made.
 By default, the scripts assume the raw reads are in fastqs_raw/

     $bash scripts/trimm_raw_reads.sh